 2011-12: Stransky signed a three-year entry-level contract with Dallas in April 2012 after a breakout offensive season in his second year with the WHL’s Saskatoon Blades.
 After finishing with 26 points in his first WHL season, Stransky was the Blades’ leading scorer with 39 goals (14 on the power play) and 42 assists and was plus-six with 75 penalty minutes in 70 games.
 Saskatoon finished third in the East Division and was swept by Medicine Hat in a first round playoff series.
 Stransky scored 1 goal with 1 assist and was minus-one with 2 penalty minutes in the four playoff games.

-Still assimilating to the North American game but has the attributes to make it work.
-Big body with good strength.
+Stransky is steadily assimilating to the North American game.
+While he has the ideal size and strength for that type of play, his skating and anticipatory skills have not allowed him to produce offensively at the AHL level as he did in junior hockey.
 He uses his body well along the boards and shields defenders away when he has the puck, partly because he doesn’t have breakaway speed.
-Has good offensive instincts, a quality wrist shot – though he spends a fair amount of time looking for that extra pass – and above average vision.
-Traditionally skilled Czech in the Jagr mold, smooth hands, good shot, iffy skater, iffy defensive conscience.
-Has the offensive attributes, however raw.
-Needs to improve his skating as a whole, hockey sense, defensive play, consistency.
+Stransky has good offensive instincts, a quality wrist shot – though he spends a fair amount of time looking for that extra pass – and above average vision.
+To this point, however, his lack of mobility has prevented him from utilizing those skills at the pro level.
+His offensive attributes, while unrefined, are significant but he needs to improve his skating as a whole, hockey sense, defensive play, and consistency.